natev51/jettl/README.md

 ### Modular UI
 Since the UIs and its references dependency is NOT dependent on the actor, we can unit test the UIs.

-## create wrapper

-Instead of create top level, use `Create.vi` with static dispatch wrapper for launch async.

-##

-VIPM .vi lib
-jettl (VF)
-Actor -> jettl folder

-Self Actor renamed to jettl
-This is the class AND the state interface / classes

 ###

 rename: